-I understand that I represent not only myself but additionally the MU PA Program in public.
-Any inappropriate behaviors at MU sponsored events or informal gatherings where I am known to be from the program reflect poorly on me and the perception of the program in general.
+I understand that I represent myself and the MU PA Program in public.
+Any inappropriate behaviors at MU-sponsored events or informal gatherings where I am known to be from the program reflect poorly on me and perception of the program in general.
 I am proud to be associated with the MU PA Program and all its class members.